The Tampakan copper-gold mine was proposed to be developed in the southern Philippines, 50km north of General Santos City on…

-The San Rafael zinc-lead-silver underground mine is a brownfield mine being developed in the Cosalá mining district in Sinaloa, Mexico.
+The San Rafael zinc-lead-silver underground mine is located in the Cosalá mining district in Sinaloa, Mexico.

-Americas Silver Corporation (formerly Scorpio Mining) is developing the mine.
-Construction of the mine started in October 2016 and the first concentrate is expected to be produced in the third quarter of 2017.
+Americas Silver Corporation (formerly Scorpio Mining) is the owner/developer of the mine.
+Construction of the mine started in October 2016 and ore production commenced in September 2017.
+The project achieved commercial production in December 2017.

 The mine is expected to produce approximately 1Moz of silver, 50 million pounds (Mlb) of zinc, and 20Mlb of lead over the initial mine life of six years.

 San Rafael is a lime-bearing siliceous rock deposit formed through a contact between calcareous sediments and overlying volcanic rocks.
 Most of the sulphide mineralisation appears to be hosted in the volcanic tuff.

 The main minerals are pyrite, pyrrhotite, sphalerite, and galena with minor marcasite, chalcopyrite, and magnetite.
 The deposit contains silver, lead, and zinc mineralisation with traces of gold and copper.

 The San Rafael deposit mineralisation is identical to the massive volcanogenic sulphide deposits, especially the Guerrero Terrane in central Mexico.
 The mineralisation occurs in three distinct zones, namely upper, main, and the low-sulphide 120 zone.